Preparing for a Meditation Session

 This how you will start every meditation practice.

 Sit in a comfortable position and examine your mind.
-If there is much distraction, do some breathing meditation to calm your mind or try reading or listening to a mantra or sacred text.
+If there is to much distraction, focus on breathing to calm your mind or try reading or listening to a mantra or sacred text.

 Then establish good motivation.